 20. What if I have not specified the treatment decision I want in relation to my current medical condition?

-In these circumstances it will be left to your health professionals to make the appropriate decision in discussion with your enduring guardian and your family and in accordance 21with any values your may have specified - see https://www.myvalues.org.au/
+In these circumstances it will be left to your health professionals to make the appropriate decision in discussion with your enduring guardian and your family and in accordance with any values you may have specified - see https://www.myvalues.org.au/

 21. What sanctions apply if my health professionals do not follow the directives in my AHD?